Jenseits1/resume-json/README.md

 # Resume.json 🚀 - Dynamic Resume Builder 📝

 Resume.json is your go-to web application for crafting stunning resumes with ease!
 Built on the robust foundation of Next.js, TypeScript, and Chakra UI, it delivers a seamless and delightful user experience.
-Dive into real-time JSON editing with the Monaco Editor, explore dynamic resume templates, preview your masterpiece live, and download it instantly as a PDF.
+Dive into real-time JSON editing with the Monaco Editor, explore dynamic resume templates, preview your masterpiece live, and download it instantly as a PDF

 ## Features ✨

 -   **Real-time JSON Editing with Monaco Editor :**
     -   Edit your resume data directly in JSON format!
-The powerful Monaco Editor provides syntax highlighting, making the process smooth and error-free.
+The powerful Monaco Editor provides syntax highlighting, making the process smooth and error-free
 -   **Live PDF Preview :**
     -   See your resume come to life as you edit!
-Preview the PDF in real-time to ensure it looks perfect before you download.
+Preview the PDF in real-time to ensure it looks perfect before you download
 -   **Easy PDF Download :**
     -   Download your professionally formatted resume as a PDF with a single click!
 Get ready to impress employers!
 -   **Multi-Resume Management :**
     -   Keep track of multiple resumes for different job applications, all in one place!
-Stay organized and ready for any opportunity.
+Stay organized and ready for any opportunity
 -   **JSON Format Flexibility :**
     -   Utilize the flexibility of JSON for easy resume data management and seamless translation support!
-Break down language barriers and reach a wider audience.
+Break down language barriers and reach a wider audience
 -   **Real-time Validation with AJV :**
     -   Ensure accuracy with real-time validation against a predefined schema!
-Get instant feedback as you edit, so your data is always on point.
+Get instant feedback as you edit, so your data is always on point
 -   **Built with Next.js, TypeScript, and Chakra UI :**
     -   Experience the speed and responsiveness of modern web technologies!
-Enjoy an accessible and user-friendly interface.
+Enjoy an accessible and user-friendly interface

 ## Technologies Used

--   **Next.js :** React framework for server-side rendering and static site generation.
+-   **Next.js :** React framework for server-side rendering and static site generation
--   **TypeScript :** Static type checker for enhanced code quality and maintainability.
+-   **TypeScript :** Static type checker for enhanced code quality and maintainability
--   **Chakra UI :** Component library for building accessible and responsive user interfaces.
+-   **Chakra UI :** Component library for building accessible and responsive user interfaces
--   **Monaco Editor ⌨:** Powerful code editor for JSON editing.
+-   **Monaco Editor ⌨:** Powerful code editor for JSON editing
--   **AJV (Another JSON Validator) :** JSON schema validator for real-time data validation.
+-   **AJV (Another JSON Validator) :** JSON schema validator for real-time data validation
--   **React-pdf/renderer :** Used for generating PDF files.
+-   **React-pdf/renderer :** Used for generating PDF files

 ## Getting Started